 Christmas in Paris is first a family and religious event.
 Most people offer gifts to family members.
 Many attend mass in one of the many churches in the city.
 Best things to do.
 Visit the Department Stores and admire their shop windows.
-Admire the city illuminations, specially on the Champs Elysees and rue de la Paix.
+Admire the city illuminations, especially in the Champs-Elysées and rue de la Paix.
 Enter churches and see the Christ Child Crib.
-On Christmas night, attend a mass at Notre Dame or any of the many churches in town.
+On Christmas night, attend a mass at Sacré-Coeur or any of the many churches in town.
 Have dinner in a restaurant with their special menus and festive atmosphere.
 Christmas day is very quiet.
 There are few open restaurants and stores.
 Trip to Paris.

-Christmas on Champs Elysees is magnified by the illuminations (from November 19th to January 7th).
-The Christmas Market has been canceled and replaced by a Christmas market in Tuileries Gardens.
-A week before Christmas, Parisians rush to the stores to do their Christmas shopping and stores are then very crowded.
-Almost all stores are closed on Christmas day in the whole city.
+A week before Christmas, Parisians rush to the stores to do their Christmas shopping.
+Stores are then very crowded.
+Almost all stores are closed on Christmas day in the city.